nisathnasar/Spending-Tracker/README.md

 ## About

-Spending tracker is an original enables individuals to track their finances using data from Bank Statements.
+Spending tracker is an original app that enables individuals to track their finances using data from Bank Statements.
 The initial releases will only take in HSBC statements.

 ## Feature set: